Sija/base62.cr/README.md

 ## What is Base62 encoding?

-Base62 encoding converts numbers to ASCII strings (0-9, a-z and A-Z) and vice versa, which typically results in comparatively short strings.
+Base62 encoding converts numbers to ASCII strings (0-9, a-z, and A-Z) and vice versa, which typically results in comparatively short strings.
 Such identifiers also tend to be more readily identifiable by humans.